uberyoji/NeoGeo_MiSTer/README.md

 Enjoy.
 Both my Sony KV27FV300 and KV32FV310 are happy now :D

+### Notes
+- 60hz timing are applied only to the MVS setting.
+- AES will keep its original timing.

 ### Custom DB instructions
 Add the following to the bottom of `/media/fat/downloader.ini` on your MiSTer:
 ```ini